FahirL/AlertJS-Cypress/README.md

-# iFrame AutomationCypress
+# alertJS AutomationCypress

 This is my an example project for doing web automation testing with Cypress.
-This project tests some of the functionalities of the iFrame on web.
+This project tests some of the functionalities of the app events (window:alert, window:confirm and window:prompt) on web.
 This app is hosted as a JavaScript.

 ## Installation